Adri6336/EnKryptos/README.md

 **Windows:**

-Find the EnKryptos.exe file within and double click to run.
+After extracting the zip, find the EnKryptos.exe file within the new folder and double click to run.
 Don't move the executable from its folder -- there's a lot of necessary parts hidden within the folder (makes it easier for you to find the right file).

 **Linux:**

 After extracting the tarball, cd into the extracted folder.
 Locate the EnKryptos file and use "./EnKryptos" to execute it.

-# Using Enkryptos as a Script (Strong Encryption Strength)
+# Using Enkryptos as a Script

-Strength Reason: since the script will require that you use a custom secret key, it should be nearly impossible for an adversary to decrypt EnKryptos-encrypted files, regardless of their knowledge of this program.
-In order to discover your secrets, they'd need to learn your secret key or install some kind of advanced spyware that intercepts information before you have a chance to encrypt it.
-(Note: adversaries could learn how to decrypt your files if they hack you and get access to the script file, which contains your secret key.
-One possible solution to this, off the top of my head, is to keep the script on a USB and transfer your encrypted files to some other storage medium immediately after encryption (keep the encrypted files away from the script until you need to decrypt them).)

 **Steps:**